yetalit/Mojmelo/docs/docs/KNN/KNN.md

 **Returns:**

-`List`: Class labels for each data sample.
+`Matrix`: Class indices for each data sample.

 **Raises:**